Skip to Content

 There are a handful of festivals in Ireland taking place in February.
 Belfast TradFest and the Dublin International Film Festival are two of the most notable.
 There’s plenty of other things to do in Ireland in February, as you’ll discover below.

-Fast facts: The pros and cons of February in Ireland
+The advantages and disadvantages of February in Ireland

-One of the most frequently asked questions that we receive from people planning a trip to Ireland tends to revolve around the advantages and disadvantages in X, Y or Z month.
+One of the most frequently asked questions that I receive from people planning a trip to Ireland tends to revolve around the advantages and disadvantages in X, Y or Z month.

 The advantages